-Field Archaeology Certificate
+Field Archaeology Certificate 18 Credits

 Archaeology explores the vanished cultures of the past through recovery and scientific analysis of physical evidence found at ancient sites.
-Our courses foster a biocultural understanding of societies, from materially simple to complex cultures and from the distant past to historical times.
+Our courses foster a bio-cultural understanding of societies, from materially simple to complex cultures and from the distant past to historical times.
 The Certificate in Field Archaeology provides a solid foundation in archaeology and it introduces the tools and hands-on skills for participation in field research and cultural resource management.

-ANTH 1100 Introduction to 4 cr
+□ ANTH 1100 Introduction to Anthropology 4 cr

-Anthropology -What it

-Means to be Human
+-What it Means to be Human

-ANTH 1230 Archaeology - Prehistory 3 cr
+□ ANTH 1230 Archaeology - Prehistory and 4 cr

-and Humanity's Cultural
+Humanity's Cultural Origins

-Origins

-ANTH 1235 Field Archeology - Methods 3 cr
+□ ANTH 1235 Field Archeology - Methods 3 cr

 of Exploring the Past

-ANTH 1236 Archaeology of Minnesota - 3 cr
+□ ANTH 1236 Archaeology of Minnesota - 3 cr

 Prehistoric Native Cultures

-Complete one o of the following three courses:

-GEOL 1110 Environmental Geology 3 cr
+□ GEOL 1110/ Environmental Geology 3 cr

-And

-GEOL 1111 Environmental Geology 1 cr
+1111 And Laboratory 1 cr

-Laboratory

-GEOL 1101 The Dynamic Earth 4 cr
+□ GEOL 1101 The Dynamic Earth 4 cr

-GEOG 1101 Earth's Natural 4 cr
+□ GEOG 1101 Earth's Natural Environments 4 cr

-Environments

-N. CEOL 11 10 1111